Fida-git57/Linux/README.md

 REMOTE ACCESS

 ---------------------------------------------------------------------------------------------------------------------------------------------------
-SSH --> Is a command which is used to connecting to the server SYNTAX :	ssh username@ip/hn
+SSH [Secure shell] --> Is a command which is used to connecting to the server SYNTAX :ssh username@ip/hn
 	If we execute the above syntex
 	IT will ask passwd